Kalwat Lab

 • Postdoctoral Training, University of Texas Southwestern Medical Center, 2018

-• Doctorate, biochemistry and molecular biology, Indiana University, 2012
+• Doctor of Philosophy, Indiana University, 2012

-• Bachelor of Science, biochemistry, Purdue University, 2007
+• Bachelor of Science, Purdue University, 2007

 Collaborators